MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Background

 \subsection{\textbf{Decomposition Granularity}}

 The decomposition granularity in MVR, i.e., the number of decomposed vectors \textit{N}, plays a critical role in retrieval accuracy.
 Granularity can be considered from two perspectives:

 \textbf{Query decomposition granularity.} A query should be decomposed into semantically independent sub-queries to achieve precise alignment with image objects.
-Coarse-grained decomposition often results in information loss, while overly fine-grained ones like token-level~\cite{khattab2020colbert}, may break semantic integrity and cause spurious matches.
+Coarse-grained decomposition often results in information loss, while overly fine-grained ones, like token-level~\cite{khattab2020colbert}, may break semantic integrity and cause spurious matches.
 Recent work~\cite{liu2025poqd} leverages fine-tuned LLMs~\cite{grattafiori2024llama3herdmodels} to adaptively decompose complex queries.

 \textbf{Image decomposition granularity.} Unlike text retrieval, where segmentation boundaries naturally exist at the sentence or paragraph level, image retrieval lacks inherent structural boundaries.
-Consequently, fast adaptive segmentation methods such as SLIC (Simple Linear Iterative Clustering)~\cite{achanta2012slic} are employed to partition images into segments, with granularity typically set empirically in the range of 4 to 64.

-The major limitation of existing image decomposition approaches is that granularity is empirically pre-defined and lacks runtime adaptability.
+Consequently, fast adaptive segmentation methods such as SLIC~\cite{achanta2012slic} are employed to partition images into segments.
+The major limitation of existing image decomposition approaches is that granularity is pre-defined and lacks runtime adaptability.